giulnicole/RVerse/README.md

 - R-base people vs Tidyverse people (how to survive)
 - Build your own project
 - Bases of data frames
-- Some plots

 - **Homework**: please remember what we have learnt during our Day 1
+- Do some practice in the workbook (Exercises.Rmd) in folder Day1

 ### Day 2: Data structure (28/03)
+- Summary statistics
+-  Plots
+- Rmd and pdf files
-- Longitudinal and cross-sectional data
+- Longitudinal and cross-sectional data some examples
 - How to organise databases
 - Missing data
 - Basic syntax to build markdown files (showing reports)
-- Some practical recommandations for hypotesis testing

 ### Day 3: still under review